This schedule is subject to change. Last revised 9.20.23

 REMINDER FOR TEAM CAMPS: The AZ Region has a Pack It In, Pack It Out policy.
 All team camps should be cleaned up at the end of the day and the trash from each team camp should be taken home to dispose of.
-Especially in this time of COVID, we need to help out the site directors and take our own trash home.
+We need to help out the site directors and take our own trash home.

 GAME DAY ATTENDANCE: PLEASE!!!
-Let the Arizona Region Office know if you will not be at the tournament PRIOR to Saturday."No-Show" teams will be fined $100.
-Teams who do not show up for tournaments create a big scheduling problem at the site location.
+Let the Arizona Region Office know if you will not be at the tournament no later than Thursday of the tournament week.
+Late withdrawals and "No-Show" teams may be assessed a fine which is payable prior to the next tournament.
+Teams that do not show up for tournaments create a big scheduling problem at the site location.

 Keep your coffee, food and coolers outside.